 - Not for large breed puppies

-6. Royal Canin Small Puppy Dry Dog Food 4 lb
+6. ROYAL CANIN Small Puppy Dry Dog Food

-- Supports Brain and Immune Health: Includes antioxidants and prebiotics
+- Immune and Digestive Support: Includes antioxidants and prebiotics for overall health.

 Buying Guide: How to Choose the Best Dog Food for Aussie Puppies